Michelle F. Moseley Counseling

 Feeling rejected by the Church often comes with loss of relationships and feelings of shame for not being able to fit into the prescribed box, for not somehow figuring out how to have the life you were told would come.
 It can be hard to trust anyone.
 You can feel adrift in the world and untethered from beliefs and rhythms that were central to your life.
 You may be riding a wave of bitterness and anger, dwelling in a place of sadness and loss, or feeling exhausted trying to maintain a spiritual practice.

 I encourage you to seek support.
-That may look like finding an online community, such as The New Evangelicals.
-That may mean finding an individual therapist and/or support group – Reclamation Collective is a great source for both.
+That may look like finding an online community dedicated to supporting those who are questioning or have been harmed.
+That may mean finding an individual therapist and/or support group – Reclamation Collective is a good source for both.
 That may mean spending more time connecting with nature or music or body movement.

 If you’re in NC, and these concepts resonate with you – whether you feel rejected by the church or you’re in church leadership and want to do better – feel free to contact me.
-As a licensed mental health professional and a survivor or spiritual abuse, I understand the tenderness of navigating these experiences.
+As a licensed mental health professional, a survivor of spiritual abuse, and someone who specializing in working with relgious/spiritual harm, I understand the tenderness of navigating these experiences.
 I work with lots of folks for whom adverse religious experiences are part of their story, and strive to support my clients with finding the best path for them, which may or may not include continued spiritual involvement.
 I’m happy to chat with you and see and see if I am the right person to provide support to you – contact me here.

 Scroll to Top